Kayli/logspub/philosophy-of-math.md

     - are 9 axioms for the natural numbers presented by the 19th century Italian mathematician Giuseppe Peano
     - formulated in a languages of set theory and second-order logic
     - helped answering questions of whether number theory is consistent and complete

+- foundational philosophy of intuitionism or constructivism
+  - requires proofs to be "constructive" in nature
+    - the existence of an object must be demonstrated rather than inferred from a demonstration of the impossibility of its non-existence

 ## references